MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 To get started developing Widgets for your app, check out the [Widget service providers](/windows/apps/develop/widgets/widget-service-providers) development docs and [Widgets design fundamentals](/windows/apps/design/widgets/widgets-design-fundamentals) for prerequisites, guidance and best practices.

 Prerequisites for this release include:

-- Dev mode enabled on the development machine.
+- Developer mode enabled on the development machine.
-- On the Dev Channel of the Windows Insider Program (WIP) on the development machine with Widgets Board version 521.20060.1205.0 or above.
+- The development machine is running a version of Windows from the Dev Channel of the Windows Insider Program (WIP) with Widgets Board version 521.20060.1205.0 or above.

 #### Known limitations when developing Widgets
 - Third-party Widgets can only be tested locally on devices enrolled in WIP for this preview release.
 In Windows App SDK 1.2.0, users on retail versions of Windows can begin acquiring 3P Widgets via Microsoft Store shipped versions of your app.